Charles County Pavers

 Pavers

-• Properly installed: 30-50+ years
+• Properly installed: three to five decades

 • Failure mode: individual pavers may shift or break; the system as a whole doesn’t fail